REG 05.20.05 - Consultation and Written Assessments, Recommendations and Responses in RPT Review

 2.3.1 Provide description rather than argument.
 Do not compose written assessments as arguments for or against the proposed action nor as a justification for the vote of the group.
 Rather focus on describing the judgments expressed in the group as to quality and impact of the accomplishments of the candidate relative to the appropriate standards.

 2.3.2 Be inclusive in scope.
-Describe the range of clearly expressed peer viewpoints on the quality and impact of the candidate’s work.
+Describe the full range of clearly expressed peer viewpoints on the quality and impact of the candidate’s work.
 It is not the role of the written assessment to represent only the viewpoints on which all or a majority of the members of the review group agree; rather, it should describe the range of viewpoints.

 2.3.3 Refer only to the accomplishments of the candidate who is the subject of the review.
 Make no comparison or reference to any other individuals, by name or any other means by which those persons can be uniquely identified.
 Moreover, the written assessment should make no reference to personal characteristics of the individual, but rather it should focus on the accomplishments of the individual.